Representative of the member organisations elect the eight to eleven board members in the annual general assembly.

 - is composed of representatives of member organisations with a balance of regions, gender, perpetrator and victim organisations,

-The board officers (chair, secretary, treasurer) are elected by the board members.
+The board officers (Chair, Secretary, Treasurer) are elected by the board members.
 These officers are responsible for the financial and administrative monitoring and the preparation of board and general meetings.
-They have monthly telephone conferences and from time to time additional preparatory meetings.